inferiorhumanorgans/meishi/README.md

   configure their HTTP server to handle TLS connections and thus make basic authentication reasonably secure.
 * WebDAV ([RFC 2518](http://tools.ietf.org/html/rfc2518))
   - As Meishi uses dav4rack, it is mostly WebDAV compliant.
-As of 39cfc0088a, dav4rack will pass all but two of the tests in the WebDAV Litmus suite.
+As of [39cfc0088a](https://github.com/inferiorhumanorgans/dav4rack/commit/39cfc0088a), [dav4rack](https://github.com/inferiorhumanorgans/dav4rack) will pass all but two of the tests in the [WebDAV Litmus suite](http://www.webdav.org/neon/litmus/).
 Better handling for namespace edge cases is needed in both Meishi and dav4rack.
 * WebDAV Versioning Extensions ([RFC 3253](http://tools.ietf.org/html/rfc3253))
   - There is partial support.
 There's no intent of having Meishi present versioned contacts, but as CardDAV requires support for the DAV:supported-report-set property, that's been implemented.
 * WebDAV Access Control ([RFC 3744](http://tools.ietf.org/html/rfc3744))
-  - Much of RFC 3744 is implemented, work needs to be done to ensure that generic ACL properties are available on non-principal resources.
+  - Much of [RFC 3744](http://tools.ietf.org/html/rfc3744) is implemented, work needs to be done to ensure that generic ACL properties are available on non-principal resources.
 * Apple Calendar Access Protocol ([RFC 4324](http://tools.ietf.org/html/rfc4324))
   - No, n/a.
 * WebDAV Mounting ([RFC 4709](http://tools.ietf.org/html/rfc4709))
   - I haven't evaluated how I'd want to integrate this support.
-As most CardDAV clients are likely to make the assumption of the server speaking WeBDAV, I don't see this as a high priority (or very useful).
+As most CardDAV clients are likely to make the assumption of the server speaking WebDAV, I don't see this as a high priority (or very useful).
 * CalDAV ([RFC 4791](http://tools.ietf.org/html/rfc4791))
   - No, n/a.
 * WebDAV, 2007 revision ([RFC 4918](http://tools.ietf.org/html/rfc4918))
-  - Unsure as I've not looked at the differences between this and RFC 2518
+  - Unsure as I've not looked at the differences between this and [RFC 2518](http://tools.ietf.org/html/rfc5546)
 * WebDAV Current Principal ([RFC 5397](http://tools.ietf.org/html/rfc5397))
   - Yes.
 * iCal/iTIP ([RFC 5546](http://tools.ietf.org/html/rfc5546))